 The Types of Pressure We Put on Dogs

 Here are some of the common human behaviors that can easily constitute space invasions.
-Most are the result of our differences in size and ways.
+Most result from our differences in size and ways.

 - Direct eye contact.
 (In human proxemics, eye contact is said to narrow the distance between two people and can make an approaching person feel suddenly closer.
 This appears to be true of dogs and other animals as well.)